 Students are responsible for making sure that all other requirements are met (ex.
 SR22, reinstatement fee).

 How do I know which class to attend - 4 hour or 8 hour?

 It depends on what the court-ordered.
 Please clarify prior to attending/registering for class.
-If you received a letter from the Department of Safety, you most likely will need an 8-hour course.
 The letter should specify.
 If you are wanting to complete a course to reduce points or receive a discount on auto insurance, the 4-hour course should suffice.